microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/setup.md

        2. Select **Settings** > **Endpoints** in the menu.
        3. Copy the **Data Lake Storage** URL.
        4. Append the container and export path, if applicable.
    - **Number of Months** &ndash; Optional number of closed months you would like to report on if you want to always show a specific number of recent months.
-If not specified, all data in storage will be included.
+If not specified, the report will include all data in storage.
    - **RangeStart** / **RangeEnd** &ndash; Optional date range you would like to limit to.
-If not specified, all data in storage will be included.
+If not specified, the report will include all data in storage.
      > [!WARNING]
-     > [Enable incremental refresh](/power-bi/connect-data/incremental-refresh-configure#define-policy) to load more than $2M of raw cost details.
-Power BI reports can only support $2M of data when incremental refresh is not enabled.
-After incremental refresh is enabled, they can support $2M/month for a total of ~$26M in raw cost details.
+     > [Enable incremental refresh](/power-bi/connect-data/incremental-refresh-configure#define-policy) to load more than $2 million of raw cost details.
+Power BI reports can only support $2 million of data when incremental refresh is not enabled.
+After incremental refresh is enabled, they can support $2 million per month for a total of ~$26 million in raw cost details.

 4. Authorize each data source:

    - **Azure Data Explorer (Kusto)** &ndash; Use an account that has at least viewer access to the Hub database.
    - **Azure Resource Graph** &ndash; Use an account that has direct access to any subscriptions you would like to report on.
    - **(your storage account)** &ndash; Use a SAS token or an account that has Storage Blob Data Reader or greater access.
    - **https://ccmstorageprod...** &ndash; Anonymous access.
-This is used for reservation size flexibility data.
+This URL is used for reservation size flexibility data.
    - **https://github.com/...** &ndash; Anonymous access.
-This is used for FinOps toolkit open data files.
+This URL is used for FinOps toolkit open data files.

 If you run into any issues syncing your data, see [Troubleshooting Power BI reports](../help/troubleshooting.md).